'7 Questions I ask before making an investment' Tim Jackson | Entrepreneur Speaker Series

 As a subscriber to the newsletter, you get a 25% discount.

 (HUB members use the HUB members discount - in the HUB newsletters or ask your lovely hosts!)

 Thank you for joining us and have a great time learning, sharing and connecting at the Academy!

 Classes, workshops and events on essential skills for entrepreneurship, like building a business model, getting funded, understanding the web and learning to code, marketing and selling, developing products, managing finances and legals, building teams and more.

-Skills you need from trusted experts, at the hotspots for entrepreurs in London, like the Trampery, Rainmaking Loft, Hub Westminster and other top venues.
+Skills you need from trusted experts, at the best spots for entrepreneurs in London, Rainmaking Loft, Hub Westminster and other top venues.